 During the whole hiring process, there are many different factors that cause one candidate to lose out to another.
-The company’s culture and the personal preferences of the people doing the hiring play an important role.
-That’s why it’s important to remember that many people like receiving appreciative emails.
-In this article, we’ll delve deeper into the significance of an interview thank you letter and help you craft the perfect one.
+The workplace culture and personal preferences of the people doing the hiring play an important role.
+Still, most people like receiving appreciative emails.
+In this article, we’ll delve deeper into the significance of an interview thank-you letter in your job search and help you craft the perfect one.

 Finding the Perfect Job

-For a lot of people, the law is all about lawyers.
-However, there are many different types of legal jobs.
+There are many different types of legal jobs, although lawyers are often the most prominent.
 As a matter of fact, many people considering a career in law are actually thinking about being law professors and official court reporters.
 Figuring out what you want to do and deciding which job is the perfect fit for your ambition and talent is the first step.

 From there, every job hunt starts with going through job postings.
 When you find the position you would like to apply for, you should start crafting the perfect resume and cover letter.
-Next, you should work on customizing the two for position ads that sound like they may be the right fit.
-You should dedicate a decent amount of time to customizing your resume and writing a unique cover letter.
-That same level of dedication is required for the thank you note.
+Next, you should work on customizing the two for ads that sound like they may be the right fit.
+You should mention specifics in your resume that pertain to the desired position and do the same for the cover letter.
+That same level of dedication is required for the thank-you note.

 A Successful Interview

-The next step is prepping for the actual interview.
-The person or people sitting across from you at the table will likely have some trick questions up their sleeves.
+In the meantime, you should be prepping for the actual interview process.
+The person or people sitting across from you at the table will likely have some trick questions up their sleeve.
 These are crafted to help them decide whether you’re the right person for the job.
 Therefore, it’s important to do your homework and go over common law firm interview questions.

 The questions will likely differ depending on the position you’re applying for, which is why plenty of research can help you make the jump from job seeker to team member.
 For example, you should have answers ready for questions like “What do you do to stay up to date with regulatory changes?” or “Why do you want to be a paralegal?”

-A hand-written note telling the prospective employer, thanks for your time, can help you stand out from the crowd and set you apart from another job candidate who made a great impression.
-But sending a traditional letter to a digitally-focused company can suggest a lack of awareness and do more harm than good.
+A hand-written note thanking the prospective employer for their time can help you stand out from the crowd.
+However, sending a traditional letter to a digitally-focused company can suggest a lack of awareness and do more harm than good, even if you're an otherwise qualified candidate.
 Also, the letter might take days to reach the recipient.
 Such delays can help other job seekers get the position you were hoping for.

-The right amount of research and mere common sense will help you decide whether you should send an email or a traditional letter.
+The right amount of research and mere common sense will help you decide whether to send an email or a traditional letter.

-Whatever you choose, you should never wait longer than 24 hours to send a thank you letter after a job interview.
+Whatever you choose, the missive should reach the interviewer within 24 hours of the interview.
 The conversation between you and the interviewer is still fresh, and the email will only reinforce the positive impression you’ve already made.
-So, it should land in your recruiter’s inbox the day after your interview, preferably between 12:00 p.m. and 3:00 p.m.
+So, it should land in your recruiter’s inbox the day after your job interview, preferably between 12:00 p.m. and 3:00 p.m.

 The only exception is if the interview takes place on a Friday.
-In that case, you should send the email on the same day.
+In that case, you should send the email on the same day, or on Monday morning.
 Avoid sending formal emails over the weekend.

 Appreciation Letter Essentials